enkidevs/curriculum/JavaScript/Ecmascript 2015/tagged-template-literals.md

 myFunc will receive 2 sets of parameters, **literals** and **replacement** values.

-We can see this in action by redefining myFunc:
+We can see this in action by defining myFunc:

 ```
 function myFunc(literals, replacement){